quochungto/SIIM-COVID19-Detection/README.md

 $ -ws 2 1 \                    # ensemble weights in same order as -paths
 $ --iou 0.6 \                  # box fusion iou threshold
 $ --conf 0.001 \               # box fusion skip box threshold
-$ --none 0.6 \                 # theshold for hard-labeling images as none-class
+$ --none 0.6 \                 # threshold for hard-labeling images as none-class
 $ --opacity 0.095              # threshold for hard-labeling images as opacity-class
 ```
 Ouput .csv files will be saved at ```./result/pseudo/labeled```